AdobeDocs/id-service.en/help/library/get-set/appendvisitorid.md

 ## Append Visitor ID Code Sample {#section-62d55f7f986542b0b9238e483d50d7b0}

+>[!IMPORTANT]
+>
+>In order for the values passed in the URL via appendVisitorsIDsTo to be picked up, the [ovewriteCrossDomainMDCIDAndAID](../function-vars/overwrite-visitor-id.md) variable must be set to true.

 The following example can help you get started with ` Visitor.appendVisitorIDsTo( *`url`*)`.
 When implemented properly, your JavaScript code could look similar to the following example.

 ```js